 The Doug Dean Award

-The winner of the Doug Dean Award for 2017 was the FF Club of Tauranga.
+The joint winners of the Doug Dean Award in the 2019 year were the FF Clubs of Manawatu and Wellington.

 This trophy is awarded to the club that has the most members attending Conference, not including the Host Club.

-The winner of the Overlander Trophy for the 2018 Conference was the FF Club of New Plymouth.
+The winner of the Overlander Trophy for the 2020 Conference was the FF Club of Nelson.

 The trophy is awarded to the club at conference that does best in a competition held during the conference, the conditions of which are set by the host club.

-The winner of the Bone Trophy at the 2018 Conference was the FF Club of New Plymouth.
+The winner of the Bone Trophy at the 2020 Conference was the FF Club of Manawatu.

 1992 New Plymouth